-Applicants who do not meet the requirements for full status admission may be considered for provisional status on a case by case basis.
+Applicants who do not meet the requirements for full status admission may be considered for provisional status on a case by case basis, if space in the program is available.
+Provisional status is provided for one semester under the conditions specified at the time of admission by the School of Graduate Studies and the MHA Admissions' Committee.
+Students who fail to make progress under provisional admission will be withdrawn from the program.
 Please contact the Graduate Program Coordinator for further details.